 The Conservatory is the first bar in New Zealand to bring on board the wines by the glass dispensers, so our customers can taste wine in its optimal state and by the glass, rather than having to buy a bottle.
 Our wine list is dominated by incredible New Zealand wines (undoubtedly some of the best in the world), with some quality international varietals that exude class.

 Complexity on the palate, pleasing to the nose.
 Initial notes of fruit are followed by more discreet aromas of brioche and vanilla when the wine is allowed to age in the bottle.
 Toasty gold finesse.
-Bottle $130 Glass $21 Region FRANCE
+Bottle $130 Glass $21 Region Reims, France

 Bursting with ripe passion fruit and citrus aromas, this full bodied sparkling Sauvignon Blanc shows excellent length and flavour.
-Bottle $65 Glass $14 Region MARLBOROUGH
+Bottle $65 Glass $14 Region Marlborough, New Zealand

 This sparkling Rosé made from 100% Pinot Noir has a delicate salmon colour and is light and refreshing with subtle strawberry

 and cherry aromas delicately balanced with toasty yeast and brioche characters, well balanced acidity with a creamy rich finish.
-Bottle $47.50 Glass $9.50 Region GISBORNE
+Bottle $47.50 Glass $9.50 Region Gisborne, New Zealand

 This effervescent Cuvée of Chardonnay and Pinot Noir exhibits aromas of crisp apples, grapefruit and strawberries